AdaCore/gnatstudio/docs/users_guide/extending.rst

 of python to create classes and instances of these classes.

-In the first line, a new instance of the class Entity is created through the :file:`create_entity` function.
-Various methods can then be applied to that instance, including :file:`find_all_refs`, which lists all references to that entity in the :guilabel:`Locations` view::
+In the first line, a new instance of the class Entity is created through the :func:`create_entity` function.
+Various methods can then be applied to that instance, including :func:`find_all_refs`, which lists all references to that entity in the :guilabel:`Locations` view::

   >>> e=GPS.Entity ("entity_name", GPS.File ("file_name.adb"))